astorDev/nist/webhooks/send/article/index.md

 In order to let our queue processing application be scalable, we need to make sure every worker processes only its own set of records in a concurrent scenario.
 In [this article](https://medium.com/@vosarat1995/postgresql-queue-processing-how-to-handle-concurrency-efficiently-44c3632d3828), we've discussed how to achieve this in Postgres using the `FOR UPDATE` operator.
 Here's how our query will look:

-> Since `FOR UPDATE` locks records for a life-cycle of the database transaction, we'll need to wrap it in a transaction as well.
+> Since `FOR UPDATE` locks records for the lifecycle of the database transaction, we'll need to wrap it in a transaction as well.
 You will see the implementation code in a moment.

 ```sql
 SELECT *